Best Tech Stack to Build a SaaS in 2023

 API

-An API is a bridge to establish a connection between Server and the client.
-It helps the server pull the data and transfer it to the database.
+An API is a bridge that establishes a connection between a server and a client.
+It helps the server pull data and transfer it to the database.
 The numerous services we use daily are highly dependent on interconnected APIs.
 If any of these APIs fail, the service will not function.

 There’s one more term we haven’t addressed so far—Database as a Service (DBaaS).
 It typically refers to databases offered as PaaS or SaaS.